HIV Criminalization and Women

 Sometimes people file a complaint with the police and then change their mind, but it is too late.
 Once the police open an investigation, changing your mind may not stop an investigation and prosecution.
 Furthermore, this pattern opens the accuser up to further criminalization if they are also living with HIV.
 People may begin by pressing charges and leave with a case against them.
 The same laws or principles you may want to use against the person who you believe harmed you can easily be used against you.
 Think carefully before starting a legal process you might later regret.

 Alternative approaches to healing rifts in communities and relationships that may result from instances of HIV transmission need to be further explored.
-For instance, restorative justice is an alternative to criminal law that focuses on repairing harm by seeking redress for those who feel they were harmed, and amends from those who may have caused that harm.
+One alternative to criminal law is restorative justice, which focuses on repairing harm by seeking redress for those who feel they were harmed and amends from those who may have caused that harm.
 This option avoids the brutal consequences of involvement in the criminal justice system for individuals, their families and communities.

 I've heard that "Undetectable Equals Untransmittable."
 How can we use this information to fight these unfair, outdated laws?